-This criterion may only be applied where a Bill of Quantities for a reference building is to be provided to bidders as the basis for comparison or where designs submitted by different bidders are to be compared during a competitive process.
+This criterion may only be applied where a Bill of Quantities114 for a reference building is to be provided to bidders as the basis for comparison or where designs submitted by different bidders are to be compared during a competitive process.

-Additional technical guidance shall be followed during the procurement process, as provided in Annex 1 (EPD option) and Annex 2 (LCA option).
+Additional technical guidance shall be followed during the procurement process, as provided in Annex 1 (EPD option).